Deminarcis/Commandant/README.md

 Thank you to [Hayden Barnes](https://boxofcables.dev) for the guide on custom WSL kernels, allowing QEMU to be used in a container
 No moification is made to the WSL2 Kernel included that is not described in the guide included.
 I have included my build script from [my other repo](https://github.com/Deminarcis/WSL2-Kernel-KVM), the build included in this repo will be whatever is newest from Microsoft's sources.

+If installing this in a VM please use KVM/QEMU (Regular QEMU should be ok, Gnome Boxes and UTM should also work fine), Hyper-V or VMWare.
+This will not work in VirtualBox 7 at time of writing.
+You will also need nesting/SLAT enabled to use this script.
+It will install fine but the containers will not load if the hypervisor does not support nesting or SLAT